10 Vet School Interview Questions & How To Answer Them

 Continue reading as we answer some of your frequently asked questions about vet school interviews.

-1. What Questions are Asked in a Vet School Interview?
+1. What Questions Are Asked in a Vet School Interview?

 Each interview will be slightly different, and questions may also be worded differently.
 However, there are a few questions that you can expect:

-• Why Do You Want to be a Vet?
+• Why Do You Want to Be a Vet?

 • What Makes You a Good Vet?